Presidency of Franklin D. Roosevelt (1941–1945): Entrance into the war

 On the morning of December 7, 1941, the Japanese struck the U.S. naval base at Pearl Harbor with a surprise attack, knocking out the main American battleship fleet and killing 2,403 American servicemen and civilians.
-Scholars have all rejected the conspiracy thesis that Roosevelt, or any other high government officials, knew in advance about the Japanese attack on Pearl Harbor.
+Mainstream scholars have all rejected the conspiracy thesis that Roosevelt, or any other high government officials, knew in advance about the Japanese attack on Pearl Harbor.
 The Japanese had kept their secrets closely guarded, and while senior American officials were aware that war was imminent, they did not expect an attack on Pearl Harbor.

 After Pearl Harbor, antiwar sentiment in the United States evaporated overnight.
 For the first time since the early 19th century, foreign policy became the top priority for the American public.
-Roosevelt called for war in his famous "Infamy Speech" to Congress, in which he said: "Yesterday, December 7, 1941 — a date which will live in infamy — the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan."
+Roosevelt called for war in his famous "Infamy Speech" to Congress, in which he said: "Yesterday, December 7, 1941—a date which will live in infamy—the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan."
 On December 8, Congress voted almost unanimously to declare war against Japan.
 On December 11, 1941, Germany declared war on the United States, which responded in kind.

 Roosevelt portrayed the war as a crusade against the aggressive dictatorships that threatened peace and democracy throughout the world.
 He and his military advisers implemented a Europe-first strategy with the objectives of halting the German advances in the Soviet Union and in North Africa; launching an invasion of western Europe with the aim of crushing Nazi Germany between two fronts; and saving China and defeating Japan.
 Public opinion, however, gave priority to the destruction of Japan.
 In any case, Japan was attacking the American Philippines and so in practice the Pacific had priority in 1942.
 Japan bombed American air bases in the Philippines just hours after the attack on Pearl Harbor and destroyed the B-17 fleet parked on the ground.
 By the end of the month, the Japanese had invaded the Philippines.
 General Douglas MacArthur led American resistance in the Philippines until March 1942, when Roosevelt ordered him to evacuate to Australia, which became the forward American base.
 American forces in the Philippines surrendered in May 1942, leaving Japan with approximately ten thousand American prisoners.
 While it was subduing the Philippines, Japan also conquered Malaya, Singapore, Burma, and the Dutch East Indies.